donlnz/simple-osr-ruleset/Classes/Alchemist.md

 ***Botanist.*** While foraging, the Alchemist can choose to search for alchemically viable flora rather than food.
 While doing so, they use their Biology skill to determine success.

 ***Cryptozoologist.*** The Alchemist has a chance of recognizing a fiend or monstrosity from their years of study.
 The chance of success is determined by the Alchemist's Biology skill.
-If successful, the alchemist may recall a particular detail about the foe (e.g., particular strenghts of weaknesses) that may help them overcome them.
+If successful, the alchemist may recall a particular detail about the foe (e.g., particular strengths of weaknesses) that may help them overcome them.

 ***Dissection***.
 The Alchemist can use their Biology skill to attempt to recover alchemically viable matter from a defeated foe.